In this brief guide, we will discuss what to say to a doctor to get signed off work with stress.

 - Menstrual problems

-- Sexual dysfunction, such as impotence and premature ejaculation in men and loss of sexual desire in both men and women
+- Sexual dysfunction, such as impotence and loss of sexual desire in both men and women

 - Skin and hair problems, such as acne, psoriasis, and eczema, and permanent hair loss

 - Gastrointestinal problems, such as GERD, gastritis, ulcerative colitis, and irritable colon”